 - Reduces stress and even boosts mood.

-Other commonly shared chemicals in the citrus family are furocoumarins like bergapten, notable for their phototoxic effects.
+Other commonly shared chemicals in the citrus family are furanocoumarins like bergapten, notable for their phototoxic effects.
 When bergapten is left on the skin, then exposed to the sun, it amplifies the effect of the sun and can leave burns.
-Some people like to avoid using bergapten-heavy oils topically altogether, but simply avoiding the sun after use (such as using it at night before bed) is sufficient.
-Alternatively, steam-distilled citrus oil uses have lower concentrations of bergapten and mitigate this effect.
+Some people like to avoid using bergapten-heavy oils topically altogether, but simply avoiding the sun 12-18 hours after use (such as using it at night before bed) is sufficient.
+Alternatively, steam-distilled citrus oil are not known to contain furanocoumarins and mitigate this effect.

 This list of photosensitizing and non-photosensitizing came from the National Association for Holistic Aromatherapists.
 (3)

 |Essential Oil||Latin Name|